The Road to Beating Acute Lymphoblastic Leukaemia

 Professor Adele Fielding

-Professor Adele Fielding is a Professor of Haematology at University College London Cancer Institute specialising in the research and treatment of acute lymphoblastic leukaemia.
+Professor Adele Fielding is a Professor of Haematology, specialising in the research and treatment of acute lymphoblastic leukaemia.
+She has recently moved from University College London Cancer Institute to the Centre for Blood Research and Hull York Medical School at the University of York.
 Adele’s work has been supported by Blood Cancer UK since 1993.
-She is currently the President of the British Society for Haematology.
+She was previously the President of the British Society for Haematology.

 I think of all the patients who would have survived if they were treated today